 4) Scalability

 Hybrid apps also benefit from strong industry backing.
-For instance, Google created Flutter and Facebook (now Meta) developed React Native, which have become the preferred frameworks for many developers.
+For instance, Google created Flutter.
+Facebook (now Meta) developed React Native.
+These frameworks are preferred by many developers.
 As these major companies continue to promote these technologies, native app languages are becoming less common.
-When industry giants lead with a particular coding language, others tend to follow, making hybrid app development the dominant trend.
+As a result, hybrid app development is a very popular option among businesses of all types and sizes.

 Here are some examples of hybrid apps that everyone knows.

-Instagram is one of the best hybrid app examples that uses a multi-platform framework and native cover.
+Today, Instagram is one of the most well-known solutions of a hybrid type.
+It relies on a multi-platform framework and native cover.

-Instagram was rewritten to function in React Native after it became part of the Facebook (now Meta) ecosystem.
-Over time, the app integrated more native components to handle performance-heavy tasks, such as image/video processing, IGTV, and Reels.
+It was rewritten to function in React Native after it became part of the Facebook (now Meta) ecosystem.
+Over time, the app integrated more native components to handle performance-heavy tasks, such as image/video processing, Reels, and IGTV, among others.

-The app incorporates native plugins and APIs for essential device features like the camera, GPS, and push notifications, giving it a native-like experience while maintaining flexibility.
+Instagram incorporates native plugins and APIs.
+They allow it to interact with cameras of the devices, their GPS modules, and push notifications.
+All this gives it a native-like experience and lets maintain flexibility.
 Besides, it also uses WebView to manage content like comments, profiles, and stories, ensuring fast content loading and smooth interaction.

 BMW app

-BMW developed their vehicle companion app using Flutter, a cross-platform framework, to maintain a single codebase for both iOS and Android platforms, reducing development time and costs.
-The app offers features like remote vehicle access, real-time data, and control over settings, ensuring a seamless experience across multi-platform apps.
+BMW developed their vehicle companion app using Flutter, which helped the company descrease the time needed for development and optimize costs.
+The app offers features like remote vehicle access, real-time data, and control over settings.

-By integrating native plugins and APIs, the app accesses features like push notifications and GPS for a smooth, responsive experience.
-Besides, BMW switched to Flutter to develop their hybrid app, allowing for faster implementation of features across platforms.
+BMW selected Flutter to develop their hybrid app, as it guarantees fast implementation of features across platforms.
 Flutter's widget-based architecture ensures consistent performance and user interface across platforms, while also enabling fast updates.

 X (formerly Twitter)